Salt Lake County Clerk

 Text: Larger - Smaller | Change Language

-Ms. Swensen was born in Murray and resided in Midvale for 28 years prior to moving to Sandy in 1998.
+Sherrie was born in Murray and resided in Midvale for 28 years prior to moving to Sandy in 1998 where she still resides.
 She has two sons and eight grandchildren.
-She was involved in little-league sports programs for over ten years and served on the Executive Board of the Ute Conference and as president of the Hillcrest Ute Conference.
+She worked as a volunteer in little-league sports programs for over ten years.
+She served as a Vice President on the Ute Conference Executive Board, and as President of the Hillcrest Ute Conference.Little League Football Program.